bienvenuelisis/teta-cms/README.md

 ### Teta CMS is still in open alpha

+- [x] Closed Alpha;
-- [x] We still could introduce some huge changes;
+- [x] Open Alpha: We could still introduce some big changes;
-- [x] Expect bugs, but it is ready for testing and side projects;
+- [ ] Open Alpha: Expect bugs, but it is ready for testing and side projects;
 - [ ] Beta: first stable version;
 - [ ] Teta: we are finally full Teta;